 Run by professional money managers, not "talking heads" in the media

 You won't get any hype from Chris, and this is something I like.
 He's a no-BS kind of guy, not a professional salesman like much of the "experts" out there.

 He's blunt, speaks frank, call's a spade a spade and covers controversial topics sometimes in very un-"politically correct" ways.

 But, I joined this service to make profits, and if this is what you're looking for too then you won't find any better.

 Chris Macintosh (the main guy behind it all)

-Chris is the editor and founder of Capitalist Exploits, the name of the company behind Insider Weekly, as well as the founder of Glenorchy Capital, a private capital money management firm for high-net clients.
+Chris is the editor and founder of Capitalist Exploits, the name of the company behind the Insider Newsletter, as well as the founder of Glenorchy Capital, a private capital money management firm for high-net clients.

 Chris started out his career at Invesco Asset Management, Lehman Brothers, JP Morgan-Chase and Robert Flemmings, eventually working his way up to managing family offices internationally and overseeing over $30 million invested into venture capital opportunities.